garciaf/blog/source/post/2016-07-05-if-all-you-have-is-a-hammer-everything-looks-like-a-nai.html.markdown

 How many time I saw people using Wordpress for everything?
 Too many time, from a static website, to a E-commerce website, and sometime as Blog engine.
 That's a big split.
 Is it possible that one tool can do everything perfectly?
 I don't think so...
 However people always will try to fit the problem in a solution they already know.
-But could it be that's the lake of technical insight can lead to this, right?
+But could it be the lake of technical insight?
-Unfortunately no it does not...
+Unfortunately no it is not...

 ## For a javascript developer everything looks like non blocking and scaling

-I remember once, developing a simple a simple dashboard with node.
+I remember once, developing a simple a simple dashboard with nodejs.
 At first it looked like a good idea: "look how fast is it", "we can scale in no time", "we only code in a single language".
 But when it comes to a dashboard what you really need is user management, templating system and easy access to data.
 And even if nodejs is a great technology it does not provide easily the core feature that you need for building a simple dashboard.